Consultation – start to finish

 Most patients remember nothing further until they wake up in the recovery area.
 Your will have a dressing appropriate to your surgery.
 Unless specifically directed, the dressing should not be removed until you return for your first post-op visit.
 You will have some discomfort and may have some nausea, but most patients tolerate the procedure very well.
 You must have someone drive you home and stay with you for 24 hours after surgery.
 You will most likely be able to return to work within a few days to weeks depending upon your surgery, but may feel easily fatigued.

 After the Operation (7)

 Unless out of town (in which case coverage will be arranged), Dr. Wigod is available to take your calls or to see you urgently, if indicated.
 You will usually be seen by Dr. Wigod in the office between 1 to 3 days after your surgery.
 For a Friday operation, this visit will most often be on the next Monday.
-Sutures will usually be absorbable and any palpable knots will be cut at 2 weeks.
+Sutures will usually be absorbable and any knots you can see will be cut at 2 weeks.
 You will be seen as frequently as needed early and then at 6 weeks post op and again at 6 months post op for early and late result follow up.
 You will have photographs taken and any concerns addressed.